-Forecasting Challenges in Internal Audit by 2020
+Forecasting the Challenges Internal Audit will Face by 2020

 Navigating the fast-paced changes in business processes and technology advancement, the business landscape is also becoming more vulnerable to a broad spectrum of risks.
 The need to respond to these emerging challenges faced by internal auditors is ever increasing, thus bringing in opportunities for the internal audit (IA) function to help them develop their assurance functions internally.

 Traditionally, IA focuses on managing internal control, ensuring everything is done in compliance with the law, and overseeing the accounting processes.
 However, with the modernization of the IA function, it has become necessary for IA practitioners to gain insights on how potential risks can affect their business and how they can set up controls and internal assurance activities to address these challenges.